anandu79/Terraform-WordPress-Project-with-VPC/README.md

 variable "sg_vpc" {}
 ```

-## Create a main.tf file to add the configurations required to create the VPC.
+## Create a main.tf file to add the configurations required to create the security group.

 ```
 vim main.tf